Vietnam Conical Hat (Non La)

 Vietnamese's Famous Conical Hat

-Like many other traditional costumes of Vietnam, Non la has its own origin, coming from a legend related to the history of rice growing in Vietnam.
-The story is about a giant woman from the sky who has protected humankind from a deluge of rain.
-She wore a hat made of four round shaped leaves to guard against all the rain.
-After the Goddess was gone, Vietnamese built a temple to commemorate her as the Rain-shielding Goddess.
+Like many traditional garments in Vietnam, the Non la has a rich history tied to the legend of rice cultivation.
+According to this tale, a giant woman from the heavens protected humanity from a torrential flood, donning a hat made from the leaves of four round-shaped plants to shield herself from the rain.
+After her departure, the Vietnamese constructed a temple in her honor, venerated as the Rain-shielding Goddess.

 Women in Non la at Dong Ba Market.
 Photo: @soaipham